yocontra/sleep-schedule/README.md

 - I'm going to sleep at (date)
 - I want to sleep max (cycles) sleep cycles

-Returns a list of Dates to wake up at
+Returns a list of Dates to start falling asleep at

 - Date defaults to now-(cycles) sleep cycles
 - Cycles defaults to 5